liii-p/daredevil/README.md

 ## IDEAS AND DESIGN

 - Parallax Scrolling (fancy scrolling to make it more visually engaging for the user.)
-- Daredevil's signature colour is red, so naturally I'm going to mainly use red for the colour scheme, with black as contrast.
+- Daredevil's signature colour is red, so naturally I'm going to mainly use red for the colour scheme, with black/white as contrast.
-- Headline "JUSTICE IS BLIND" followed by Daredevil hero image
+- Headline "JUSTICE IS BLIND" with Daredevil hero image as background
-- Interactive text on hover
+- Interactive text on hover (maybe)

-- Under associates, divide page into two sides and each side has an image and name of characters
+- Under associates, users can click on each character's name to display a modal containing more information about said character.

 ### MICROINTERACTIONS